yaroslavyaroslav/OmniFocus-MCP/README.md

 The server currently provides these tools:

 ### `dump_database`
 Gets the current state of your OmniFocus database.
+Now includes task and project IDs in the output for easy reference when creating nested tasks or relationships.

+### `get_task_details`
+Get detailed information about a specific task by ID or name.

+Parameters:
+- `taskId`: (Optional) The ID of the task to get details for
+- `taskName`: (Optional) The name of the task to get details for (partial match supported)

+This tool provides comprehensive task information including:
+- Full task properties (status, dates, flags, etc.)
+- Parent/child relationships with IDs
+- Project association
+- All associated tags
+- Complete metadata

 ### `add_omnifocus_task`
 Add a new task to OmniFocus.